0cjs/sedoc/8bit/apple1/replica-sbc.md

   8K "banks" in the 32K ROM.
 Left pin Vcc.
 Right pin ground.
 Both to ground for first bank. `A13` should probably be left unjumpered for an AT28C64 (8KB×8) EEPROM, as that's the `RDY/B̅U̅S̅Y̅` output pin.
+- `USB_POWER`: Top (pin 2) is board Vcc; bottom (pin 1) is 5V from
+  Arduino Nano board.
+(The Nano output voltage is a bit low, 4.78 V vs. 4.91 V on the SBC from the backplane regulator.)

+The most convenient test point for ground in the standard configuration (everything enabled) is the bottom pin of `PIA_EN`.

 Communications are at 115,200 bps.
 At startup or when the Arduino is reset it will print `RC6502 Apple 1 Replica`.